Westside Family Handbook

 - COMMUNICATION WITH ADMINISTRATIVE STAFF

-New for the 2023-2024 school year, the Westside's Family HUB holds important information such as recent communications and links to family resources.
-The Westside Family HUB is translatable into Traditional Chinese, Spanish, Amharic, Vietnamese and Arabic.
+The Westside's Family HUB holds important information such as recent communications and links to family resources.
+The Westside Family HUB is translatable into Traditional Chinese, Spanish, Amharic, Vietnamese, and Oromo.

 RECENT COMMUNICATIONS